ADGEfficiency/rl-resources/readme.md

 This repository is my personal collection of reinforcement learning resources.
-If you like this check out [ml-resources](https://github.com/ADGEfficiency/ml-resources).
+If you like this check out [ml-resources](https://github.com/ADGEfficiency/ml-resources), [programming resources](https://github.com/ADGEfficiency/programming-resources) and [rl-course](https://github.com/ADGEfficiency/rl-course).

 Most of the content is in subject folders such as `alphago` and `model-based`.
 Below is advice and recommended resources for those new to reinforcement learning.